MohamadHarastani/TemplateLearning/README.md

 conda activate TemplateLearning
 pip install ProDy==2.4.1 mrcfile==1.4.3 scikit-image==0.21.0 pyfftw==0.13.1 python-parakeet==0.4.5 h5py==3.8.0
 ```
-## Short tutorial (a detailed tutorial will be provided soon)
+## Short tutorial / demo
-- Replace the templates (in PDB or CIF format) in the directory "input_templates" with templates for your molecule.
-The current templates are nucleosomes.
+- Replace the templates (in PDB or CIF format) in the directory "input_templates" with templates for your target molecule.
+The current templates are nucleosomes (keep everything unchanged if you want to run a demo).
-- If you wish to simulate additional conformational variability (recommended), use steps 1 and 2.
+- If you wish to simulate additional conformational variability (recommended by default), use steps 1 and 2.
 Otherwise, skip to step 3
 ```
 conda activate TemplateLearning
 python step1_NmaCalculate.py  # with default values, should take a few seconds for small templates (~200 kDa), up to a few hours for huge templates (~2 MDa)